Leith Hill Tower, Surrey Hills

 Acorn restaurant

 Fans of Spanish tapas should head to Acorn Restaurant, which boasts a selection of mouth-watering Spanish delicacies as well as an assortment of Spanish liqueurs and wines.
-If you’re here at lunch time, make the most of their £12.50 lunch menu, which runs from Tuesday to Saturday.
+If you’re here at lunch time, make the most of their £16.50 (per main course) lunch menu, which runs from Thursdays to Saturday.

-To get there, catch the train to Sunningdale station, before walking south-east for 25 minutes.
+How to get there: Catch the train to Sunningdale station, before walking south-east for 25 minutes.

 1907 restaurant